 In May 2002, we established En-Eltek Netherlands 2002 B.V., a wholly-owned subsidiary organized in the Netherlands, for the purpose of our acquisition of a 76% interest in Kubatronik.
 Kubatronik is a PCB manufacturer that specializes in short run and prototype boards, including multi-layer, flex-rigid and HDI boards.
 Its customers include companies engaged in the production of industrial equipment, defense and aerospace equipment, telecom and networking equipment, and computer and data storage equipment as well as contract electronic manufacturers.
+In 2011, we transferred our interest in Kubatronik to our company so that the ownership interest will be held directly by us.
 Mr. Alois Kubat, Kubatronik's founder, holds the remaining 24% interest in Kubatronik.
 Mr. Kubat has the right to require us to purchase, and we have the right to require him (or his permitted transferee) to sell to us, his remaining interest in Kubatronik.
-The price for Mr. Kubat's remaining holdings in Kubatronik under the put option is Euro 552,000 (\$737,000).
-The price for Mr. Kubat's remaining holdings in Kubatronik under the call option is Euro 582,000 (\$777,000).
+The price for Mr. Kubat's remaining holdings in Kubatronik under the put option is Euro 552,000 (\$715,000).
+The price for Mr. Kubat's remaining holdings in Kubatronik under the is exercising his option with respect to 3% of his remaining shares of Kubatronik for approximately Euro 69,000 (\$89,000) for such shares.